lowderchris/setup-OS/README.md

 ### Virtual environments

 After installing this core set of packages, you might run into a bit of code that requires something more obscure.
 Rather than polluting this main tree of package installation, virtual environments allow a user to install required packages locally, in the project working directory.
 This will then allow either more obscure packages, or older versions that cannot be upgraded without breaking some code.
-For Python 3, the pyvenv tool (included by default) can be used for this.
-First, the env directory must be created, and then sourced to activate while managing packages.
+First, the env directory must be created, and then sourced before use to modify the python path prior to package installation and use.

-    pyvenv dirpath
+    python3 -m venv /path/to/new/directory
-    source dirpath/bin/activate
+    source /path/to/new/directory/bin/activate

 ## SSH